-*Update: The Department of Social Development replied in January to one of our tweets that the maternity support grant is under discussion and public comments were being finalised.
-We asked for more information about the public comment process but did not get a response.
+*Update: The Department of Social Development replied in January 2020 to one of our tweets that the maternity support grant is under discussion and public comments were being finalised.
 We will keep you updated as the campaign progresses.*

-The future of children in South Africa hangs in the balance.
-A quarter of children in South Africa are stunted, a condition caused by not eating enough nutritious food to promote growth and health of the fetus .
+The future of our children hangs in the balance.
+A quarter of children in Mzansi suffer from stunting, which is caused by not eating enough nutritious food during pregnancy and the early years of life .
 From conception to birth to the toddler years, children are vulnerable to stunting, which has consequences that will affect them for the rest of their lives.
-It impacts children’s ability to learn well and reach important developmental milestones for their brains and bodies .
+It impacts children’s ability to learn well and reach critical developmental milestones for their brains and bodies .

 A quarter of children in SA are stunted and face development challenges that affect their quality of life and prospects in the future.
-A maternity support grant will help pregnant women have the means to have beneficial nutritional and health support during pregnancy, to prevent these challenges.
-Some pregnancy complications are avoidable as they are the result of pregnant women not having the means for good care.
-You can help change the fate of children in SA by giving their mothers maternity support, as this will benefit the potential of the country.
+Some pregnancy complications are avoidable due to pregnant women not having the means for good care.
+A Maternity Support Grant could change this and can be easily implemented by extending the existing Child Support Grant to begin when pregnancy is confirmed.

 Stunting – the silent killer of South Africa’s potential, Snikiwe Mqati for DGMT, November 2017